Agronomy • 24/10/2024

 Adam Harber, Territory Sales Manager at Corteva Agriscience

-The farm where Mr Harber was working was growing forage crops and has seen first-hand the impact of FAW.
+The farm where Mr Harber worked at the time was growing forage crops and he has seen first-hand the impact of FAW.

 “We’d had experience with grubs before, but I’d never seen something that can decimate a crop so quickly,” Mr Harber said.